Reprinted from Turf Magazine

 A Proactive Process

-for the continued success of a family business is how to increase the probability of accomplishing the twin goals of wealth with family harmony.
+The central question for the continued success of a family business is how to increase the probability of accomplishing the twin goals of wealth with family harmony.

 2. Giving family members the means to be heard-to raise concerns and ask questions by providing frequent opportunities for open, respectful discussions.

 3. Provide the opportunity and time for the family to reach decisions.